 Step 2.
 Select the disk you want to clone as the source disk, hit Next button.

 Step 3.
 Choose the SSD as the destination disk, click Next to continue.

 Step 4.
 Here in Operation Summary, you can Edit Partition, check SSD Alignment (recommended) or Sector by Sector Clone if needed, then confirm your operation and click Start Clone to begin the process.

 Step 5.
 Wait till the cloning ends, click Finish to quit the wizard.

 Step 6.
 Restart Lenovo and enter BIOS to set the cloned SSD as the first boot disk to launch Windows.

 If you want to migrate Lenovo OS to SSD for free, you can try System Backup.
 It requires you to create a backup image at first and then recover it to the destination SSD.

-AOMEI Backupper Standard supports cloning system disk from MBR to MBR or GPT to GPT.
-But to clone MBR disk to GPT disk (containing OS) or vice versa, you should upgrade to paid editions at first.
+AOMEI Backupper Standard supports cloning system disk from MBR to MBR.
+But to clone a disk containing OS from MBR to GPT , GPT to MBR, or GPT to GPT, you should upgrade to paid editions at first.
 Alternatively, you can convert the disk to MBR or GPT in Disk Management to unify their types.